briney/spir/README.md

 SPIR will then add the custom MSA path to the appropriate format for the target output dialect.
 For example, if you convert to AlphaFold3 (non-Server), the supplied MSA path will be added to the `unpairedMsaPath` field.
 For Boltz-2, the supplied MSA path will be added to the `msa` field.

 > [!NOTE]
-> The unofficial `msa_path` field in AlphaFold3 Server is only supported in input files -- if an AlphaFold3 (non-Server) or Boltz-2 input file containing an MSA path is converted to AlphaFold3 Server format, the MSA path will be ignored.
+> The unofficial `msa_path` field in AlphaFold3 Server is only supported for input files.
+If an AlphaFold3 (non-Server) or Boltz-2 input file containing an MSA path is converted to AlphaFold3 Server format, the MSA path will be ignored.

 ## License